Tuesday, March 9, 2021

 YaHuWaH designed it to be “between the evenings” (or between the two sunsets on the 14th of Abib).
 In Hebrew the term is “beyn haarbayim (between the two evenings).

-Additionally, each family did a personal lamb slaughter at their homes on the night of the 14th.
+Additionally, each family conducted a personal lamb slaughter at their homes on the night of the 14th.
 On the following evening (the 15th), they celebrated at the Temple and participated in a community Passover Meal.

 Yahuwshuwa had to eat the Passover Meal the night before he died, otherwise he was in violation of the Towrah, and therefore unfit to be the sinless Lamb of Elohiym the next day.

-In 1st Century Jerusalem, there were two evenings for slaughtering lambs.
+We thus conclude, that in 1st Century Jerusalem, there were two evenings for slaughtering lambs.
 Thats why YaHuWaH designed Passover to be “Between the evenings,” or in Hebrew, “beyin haarbayim.”

 See my other blog entitled: “Did Messiah Eat the Passover Before He Died?